bbepis/XUnity.AutoTranslator/README.md

  12. It employs an internal dictionary of manual translations (~10000 in total) for commonly used phrases (Japanese-to-English only) to prevent sending out translation requests for these.
  13. Some endpoints support batching of translations so far fewer requests are sent.
 This does not increase the total number of translations per session (2).
  14. All translation results are cached in memory and stored on disk to prevent making the same translation request twice.
+ 15. Due to its spammy nature, any text that comes from an IMGUI component has any numbers found in it templated away (and substituted back in upon translation) to prevent issues in relation to (6).
+ 16. The plugin will keep a single TCP connection alive towards the translation endpoint.
+This connection will be gracefully closed if it is not used for 50 seconds.

 ## Text Frameworks
 The following text frameworks are supported.